-Company directors must register with HMRC for Self Assessment before they can send their tax returns.
-This should be done as soon as possible after company formation or being appointed to an existing limited company.
+Company directors must register for Self Assessment with HMRC before they can send their personal tax returns.
+This should be done as soon as possible after setting up a company or being appointed to an existing limited company.

-The deadline for registering for the current 2018-19 tax year, which runs from April 6th 2018 to April 5th 2019, is October 5th 2019.
-This can be done online.
-You will need to provide your personal details, National Insurance Number, and the date of your appointment as director.
+The deadline for registering for the current 2024/25 tax year, which runs from 6 April 2024 to 5 April 2025, is 5 October 2025.
+You will need to provide your personal details, National Insurance number, and the date of your appointment as a director.

-Within a few days of registration, you should receive your personal Unique Taxpayer Reference (UTR) number from HMRC.
-You will need this to sign into HRMC’s online services, send your tax returns, and pay Income Tax and NICs.
-Please note: a personal UTR is not the same as a Company UTR.
+Within a few days of registration, you should receive your personal Unique Taxpayer Reference (UTR) from HMRC.
+You will need this to sign into HRMC’s online services, send your tax returns, and pay any tax you owe.
+Your personal UTR is not the same as your company UTR, so be careful not to confuse the two.

 How and when to file a Self Assessment tax return

-HMRC will send a letter to your service address around April/May to remind you to prepare a tax return.
+HMRC will send letters to your service address, as well as emails, to remind you to prepare a tax return and pay your bill.

 Late filing penalties

 If you miss the October deadline, you can file your tax return online instead.
-HMRC may impose penalties if your tax return is delivered after the online deadline and/or you pay your tax bill and NI after the deadline.
+HMRC may impose penalties if your tax return is delivered after the online filing deadline or if you pay your tax bill late.

-If your tax return is up to 3 months late, you can be fined £100.
+You can be fined £100 if your tax return is up to 3 months late.
 This will increase if it is filed even later.
-You may also be charged penalties and/or interest if some or all of your tax bill is paid late.
+You may also be charged penalties and interest if some or all of your tax bill is paid late.
 This is worked out as a percentage of the total outstanding tax payment.

 How to account for an overdrawn director’s loan through Self Assessment